-Bond Oversight Committee members have, on more than one occasion, requested a breakdown of "hard costs" versus "soft costs" of SMART projects.
+Bond Oversight Committee members have, on more than one occasion, requested a breakdown of "hard costs' versus "soft costs" of SMART projects.
 "Hard costs" include tangible expenses that are directly related to the physical construction or implementation of the project's scope, and include such costs as materials, equipment, labor and supervision, etc., and typically make up about 65-75 percent of total budget.
-"Soft costs" include expenses that are indirectly related to the physical construction or implementation of the project's scope, and include such costs as architect and engineering fees, program management fees, furniture and fixtures, general and administrative costs, etc., and typically make up 30-35 percent of total budget.
+"Soft costs" include expenses that are indirectly related to the physical construction or implementation of the project's as a related to the physical construction or implementation of the project's scope, and include such costs as architect and engineering fees, program management fees, furniture and fixtures, general and administrative costs, etc., and typically make up 30-35 percent of total budget.

-As previously recommended by Florida TaxWatch, the District's Q2 2019-20 Facilities Report included a breakdown of hard and soft costs for five schools (Manatee Bay Elementary School, Indian Ridge Middle School, McNicol Middle School, Palm Cove Elementary School, and Silver Shores Elementary School) at which construction activities had been completed.
+As previously recommended by Florida TaxWatch, the District's Q3 2019-20 Facilities Report included a breakdown of hard and soft costs for five schools (Manatee Bay Elementary School, Indian Ridge Middle School, McNicol Middle School, Palm Cove Elementary School, and Silver Shores Elementary School) at which construction activities had been completed.
 The hard costs for these projects range from 70 percent (McNicol Middle School) to 86 percent (Manatee Bay Elementary School).
-Soft costs range from 14 percent (Manatee Bay Elementary School) and Silver Shores Elementary School) to 30 percent (McNicol Middle School).
+Soft costs range from 14 percent (Manatee Bay Elementary School and Silver Shores Elementary School) to 30 percent (McNicol Middle School).
+These are the same 5 schools that were included in the Q2 2019-20 District report.